Every investor would love to stumble upon the perfect stock. But will you ever really find a stock that provides everything you could possibly want?

 Moreover, Zimmer had another unrelated major recall to deal with in December, covering its PEEK Ardis Inserter instrument, which is used in spinal surgery.
 The FDA issued a Class I recall, arguing that the PEEK Ardis Inserter can break into smaller pieces, making it unsafe and forcing a worldwide recall of all 315 of the existing units sold since mid-2008.

 For Zimmer to improve, it needs to keep recall issues to a minimum and get growth moving in a stronger direction.
 Otherwise, the company will have trouble getting closer to perfection anytime soon.

 No stock is a sure thing, but some stocks are a lot closer to perfect than others.
 By looking for the perfect stock, you'll go a long way toward improving your investing prowess and learning how to separate out the best investments from the rest.

-At the time thisarticle was published Fool contributor Dan Caplinger doesn't own shares of the companies mentioned.
-The Motley Fool owns shares of Johnson & Johnson, MAKO Surgical, and Zimmer Holdings.
-Motley Fool newsletter services have recommended buying shares of Intuitive Surgical, Johnson & Johnson, MAKO Surgical, and Stryker, as well as creating a diagonal call position in Johnson & Johnson.
+Fool contributor Dan Caplinger has no position in any stocks mentioned.
+The Motley Fool recommends Johnson & Johnson.
+The Motley Fool owns shares of Johnson & Johnson and Zimmer Holdings.
+Try any of our Foolish newsletter services free for 30 days.
 We Fools may not all hold the same opinions, but we all believe that considering a diverse range of insights makes us better investors.
-The Fool has a disclosure policy.
+The Motley Fool has a disclosure policy.